Navratnas of Akbar

-1. He played the role of court jester in the court of Akbar.
+1. He played the role of the court jester in the court of Akbar.

 2. His real name was Maheshdas and the name Raja Birbal was given by Akbar.

 3. He was a great singer and poet in the Mughal Court of Akbar the Great.
-He was a master in Sanskrit, Persian and Hindi language.
+He was a master in Sanskrit, Persian and Hindi languages.

 4. He also gave military and administrative services to Akbar and died in the battle while subduing the unrest amongst Afghani tribes in North-west India.

-1. Ramtanu was his birth name and was a disciple of Swami Haridas in starting and later on he learned music from Hazrat Muhammad Ghaus.
+1. Ramtanu was his birth name and was a disciple of Swami Haridas in earlier days and later on, he learned music from Hazrat Muhammad Ghaus.

 2. He was a musician in Akbar’s court and is remembered for his epic Dhrupad compositions, creating several new ragas, as well as for writing two classic books on music- Sri Ganesh Stotra and Sangita Sara.